mohitpai/journey-optimizer.en/help/using/email/aem-templates.md

     To create, edit and delete content templates in Adobe Journey Optimizer, you must have the **[!DNL Manage Library Items]** permission included in the **[!DNL Content Library Manager]** product profile.
 [Learn more](../administration/ootb-product-profiles.md#content-library-manager)

 ## Guardrails and limitations{#aem-templates-limitations}

 To further optimize your use of Adobe Experience Manager with Adobe Journey Optimizer, it's important to be aware of the following additional guardrails and limitations:

-* The Experience Manager template must not contain personalization.
-Personalization should only be performed in Journey Optimizer.
+* Proper Journey Optimizer syntax is required for personalization in the Experience Manager template to be effective.
+[Learn more](../personalization/personalization-syntax.md)

 * Bulk template export is not currently supported, templates must be exported individually.